DominikHorn/hashing-old-archive/opensource_references/README.md

-This folder contains open source reference implementations for various hashing families/methods.
-Where possible, we tried to add implementations as git submodules.
+This folder contains open source reference implementations for various hashing families/methods and code to test them (namely, smhasher).
+Where possible, implementations are added as git submodules.